ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 The C_TIME.range constraint is an Interval<Time>, which are both [Foundation Types](https://specifications.openehr.org/releases/BASE/Release-1.2.0/foundation_types.html).

 > NOTE: the Time class mentioned in the AOM specification is actually the [Iso8601_time](https://specifications.openehr.org/releases/BASE/Release-1.2.0/foundation_types.html#_time_types) class.
 This is a [known bug](https://openehr.atlassian.net/browse/SPECPR-380) in the specs.

+TBD: we need to clarify if T10 is referring to the whole 10th hour or to 10:00:00 omitting the rest of the time components, because it could be a similar case as we have with the date expressions: can only compare expressions that have exactly the same components.

+TBD: there is an open question about strictly comparability between time expressions with different components.
+Is "T10" comparable to "T00:00"?

 | value                  | C_TIME.range               | expected | violated constraints          |
 |------------------------|----------------------------|----------|-------------------------------|